Business Development Consultant

 From 2001 to 2004, Maxx took on a bodacious challenge and wrote two highly charged novels under the genre Women’s Dramatic and Literary Fiction: "Josephine Famous (Soul of A Woman)" about 101,000 words and "Love Tells No Lies, Modern Women Stories" about 87,000 words.
-A literary agent is shopping both novels, and the reviews are positive.
+The reviews are positive.
 However, Maxx doesn’t plan to wait too long for a publisher to make her an offer.
-She says, “I won’t wait forever,” she said laughing, “I will publish it myself, and I know how to do it professionally and I will hire the right people to market and sell it.”
+She says, “I won’t wait forever,” she said laughing, “I will publish them myself, and I know how to do it professionally and I will hire the right people to market and sell it.”
 Her statement demonstrates the strength of the confidence she has in her abilities as a writer and an independent publisher.

 In 2005, she authored her first nonfiction book of personal experience essays titled "Standing In The Light of My Truth (Valuable Insights and Practical Exercises for Self-Investigation and Self-Discovery)" (ISBN 0-9621144-2-1, published 2005, Enlightenment Publishing).
 Chapter 17 deals with her life story about mental and physical abuse at the hands of her stepmother and how it showed up in her exterior life and her journey to forgiveness.